RasmusD/StoryTime/doc/StoryWritersGuide.md

 6. If it's really good, you can share it with us or your remaining friends.
 No pressure.

-Of steps 1-5 only 2 should cause you any headache.
-If 1, 3, 4 or 5 is hard to understand.
+Of steps 1-6 only 2 should cause you any headache.
+If 1, 3, 4, 5 or 6 is hard to understand.
 This guide will not help you.
-Sorry   Not sorry.
+Sorry.
+Not sorry.

 ### How to do the magical bit in 2